FraunhoferIWES/foxes/docs/source/models.rst

 Rotor models
 ------------
 Rotor models evaluate the flow field at the rotor and compute ambient rotor equivalent quantities, for example the rotor averaged background wind speed.
-See :ref:`here<Rotor model visualizations>` for a list of available models and rotor point visualizations.
+The list of available models and also rotor point visualizations can be found :ref:`in this example<Rotor model visualizations>`.

 Turbine types
 -------------